WaffleIngester/WC-SARS/README.md

 ```

 ## WeaponData
-> NOTE: `weapondata.json` must be placed in the `datafiles` folder.
+*NOTE: `weapondata.json` must be placed in the `datafiles` folder.*

-> This is a file which contins all necessary information to define ``WeaponTypes`` for the program.
+This file contins all necessary information to define ``WeaponTypes`` for the program.
 A version with **only** the necessary data is included.

 ## DoodadData
-> NOTE: `doodaddata.json` must be placed in the `datafiles` folder.
+*NOTE: `doodaddata.json` must be placed in the `datafiles` folder.*

-> This is a file which contins all necessary information to define ``DoodadTypes`` for the program.
+This is a file which contins all necessary information to define ``DoodadTypes`` for the program.
 A version with **only** the necessary data is included.

 ## MapData
-> NOTE: `earlyaccessmap1.txt` must be placed in the `datafiles` folder.
+*NOTE: `earlyaccessmap1.txt` must be placed in the `datafiles` folder.*

-> This file contains ALL of the information about the overworld / current level.
+This file contains ALL of the information about the overworld / current level.
 This file is included with releases.

----
 # Extra Credits
-> Wish to say "thank you" to these individuals for creating the libraries this program uses:
+Wish to say "thank you" to these individuals for creating the libraries this program uses:

 * Markus Göbel (Bunny83) -- [SimpleJSON](https://github.com/Bunny83/SimpleJSON)
 * Michael Lidgren -- [LidgrenNetwork](https://github.com/lidgren/lidgren-network-gen3)

----
 # Final Notes
 While the "Master" branch is mostly stable, bugs still creep in.
 If you want the latest changes please compile "test1" instead.
 As this branch will likely have fixes already for new features; along with the new features being added.